 In these cases, the Coroner must investigate to find out, who has died and how, when, and where they died.
 This is for legal purposes as well as the families.

-The Funeral Director, Jill Glencross will always attend the service, giving support and guidance throughout.
+The Funeral Director will always attend the service, giving support and guidance throughout.
 The hearse with chauffeur and bearers are also an essential part of our service to you.
-Jill can provide limousines for the funeral, each limousine can carry seven mourners.
+They can provide limousines for the funeral, each limousine can carry six mourners.
 It is also possible to arrange a horse-drawn hearse, motorcycle hearse, or other forms of hearse transport if this is something you would prefer.

 Should you decide on cremation, the question of what to do with the ashes afterwards is one that you may wish to consider carefully.